Welcome!

 This is the website of the Forest Ecology Lab at the Institute of Plant Sciences of the University of Bern.

-The Forest Ecology Lab will do their first steps in September 2024, founded by Rubén D. Manzanedo, Assistant Professor at UniBe.
+The Forest Ecology Lab started their first steps in September 2024, founded by Rubén D. Manzanedo, Assistant Professor at UniBe.

-The group study how forest ecosystems respond to and are affected by environmental change acrosss temporal, spatial, and developmental scales.
+The group studies how forest ecosystems respond to and are affected by environmental change acrosss temporal, spatial, and developmental scales.
 This remains one of the most pressing challenges in comprehending the effects of climate change on forests worldwide.
-We work across scales: from local to global scales, across ecosystems and approaches.
-Repeated inventories, dendrochronological approaches, big open data and citizen-science data are common tools that we use to try gaining unique perspectives and ecological insights that pushes the boundary of forest ecology.
+We work across scales: from local to global, across ecosystems, and approaches.
+Repeated inventories, dendrochronological approaches, big open data, and citizen-science data are common tools that we use to try gaining unique perspectives and ecological insights that pushes the boundary of forest ecology.

 We are a group of ecologists and foresters from a diversity of backgrounds and cultures, who celebrate and embrace diversity in all its forms.